Joseph and Potiphar's Wife (Properzia de' Rossi): Historical Context

 Women artists were not commonplace in the Renaissance and due to its physical nature, sculpture was an especially rare medium for female artists as it was deemed unsuitable for them to practice.
 This made de' Rozzi so notable as, despite knowing this, she pursued the practice regardless and is now considered one of the first well-documented women sculptors to work in the Italian Renaissance.
-Reflecting some views of the time, scholar and author Antonio Saffi even went so far as to argue the exceptional rarity of finding a woman who was able to not only understand the medium enough to work it, but to apply the theoretical principals of the 'most difficult art' with 'perfect success' while standing in front of the members of the of Bologna’s Accademia di Belli Arti in June 1830.
+Reflecting some views of the time, scholar and author Antonio Saffi even went so far as to argue the exceptional rarity of finding a woman who was able to not only understand the medium enough to work it, but to apply the theoretical principals of the 'most difficult art' with 'perfect success' while standing in front of the members of the Bologna's Accademia di Belli Arti in June 1830.

 During de' Rozzi's life, it was common for churches to use visual stories to promote Christianity in their regions.
 Imagery found in artwork made biblical stories and lessons accessible to even the illiterate and helped regions promote a curated representation of their character.
 The patron of the artist, the Fabbrica of San Petronio, would have chosen the subject matter of the work for de' Rozzi.
 She would have been expected to produce exactly what was requested of her, as Renaissance artists were not at liberty to indulge in personal exploration of their subject matter or artistic practice.